robertrypula/terminal-game-io/README.md

 - [DONE] add ability to change DOM element id
 - [DONE] add ability to trigger keypress handler from other sources (mouse click, swipe event)
 - [DONE] fix error with node environment detection
+- remove externals ('process' and 'readline')
 - split main class into two (one for node, one for browser)
+- render only part that really changed
 - write unit tests
 - use requestAnimationFrame
 - normalize keyNames, currently there is a mismatch between node and browser